peteroupc/peteroupc.github.io/colorgen.md

 **Riemersma's method.** T. Riemersma suggests an algorithm for color difference, to be applied to companded RGB colors, in his article ["Colour metric"](https://www.compuphase.com/cmetric.htm) (section "A low-cost approximation").

-**CMC.** The following pseudocode implements the color difference formula (Color Measuring Committee) published in 1984.
+**CMC.** The following pseudocode implements the Color Measuring Committee color difference formula published in 1984, used above all in the textile industry.
 Note that in this formula, the order of the two [CIELAB](#CIELAB) colors is important (the first color is the reference, and the second color is the test).
 Here, the formula is referred to as CMC(`LPARAM`:`CPARAM`) where&mdash;

 - `LPARAM` is a lightness tolerance and is usually either 2 or 1, and
 - `CPARAM` is a chroma tolerance and is usually 1.